Our employees only speak German in the office and on the phone.

 Would you like to work as a nurse in Germany?
 Then you need a state permit.
-To obtain the state permit, you must submit an application and have your foreign professional qualification recognized.
+To obtain a state permit, you must submit an application and have your foreign professional qualification recognized.

 The nursing profession is regulated in Germany.
 This means that in order to work as a nurse in Germany, you need a state license.
-With this permit, you can use the professional title "Pflegefachfrau" or "Pflegefachmann" and work in the profession.
+With the permit, you can use the professional title "Pflegefachperson", "Pflegefachfrau" or "Pflegefachmann" and work in the profession.

 If you have a professional qualification from the European Union (EU), the European Economic Area (EEA) or Switzerland, you can also obtain a state permit from the competent authority in Germany.
 In order to obtain the permit, you must have your foreign professional qualification recognized.
 In the recognition procedure, the competent authority compares your professional qualification from abroad with the German professional qualification and checks the equivalence.
 The equivalence of the professional qualification is an important prerequisite for the granting of a state permit.